 If you are not comfortable speaking in English, you will need to bring a friend or hire an interpreter to attend your adjustment of status interview.
-Even if your U.S. petitioner--that is, the spouse, parent, or other party who is sponsoring you--is capable of interpreting for you, the USCIS interviewing officer may not allow it.
-That's particularly true in a marriage-based case, because it reduces his or her ability to compare your two answers and detect marriage frauds.
+Even if your U.S. petitioner—that is, the spouse, parent, or other party who is sponsoring you—is capable of interpreting for you, the USCIS interviewing officer might not allow it.
+That's particularly true in a marriage-based case, because it reduces the officer's ability to compare both spouse's answers and detect marriage frauds.

-The interpreter does not have to be a trained or licensed professional.
+The interpreter you bring to your USCIS interview does not have to be a trained or licensed professional.
 The only eligibility requirements are that he or she be over the age of 18 and fluent in both your language and in English.
 Some officers also require that the interpreter be a legal resident or citizen of the United States (of course, if they are here unlawfully, they would be foolish to walk into a USCIS office).